CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Related Work

 LLM Judge shows certain biases, such as position bias, style bias, and length bias.
 They tend to prefer verbose answers and well-formatted responses. \cite{zheng2023judging} found that when judging incorrect responses, the LLM tends to make similar mistakes which means it could be misled by the response.
 To improve the LLM's judging ability, recent work uses supervised fine-tuning to either try to mitigate certain biases or improve the ability to use the reference response.
 JudgeLM~\cite{zhu2025judgelm} fine-tuned an LLM judge to mitigate certain response biases.
 To better utilize the LLM's generative capabilities, some LLM Judges use chain-of-thoughts (CoT) to break down their judgment process and to give an explanation of the final judgment.
 Auto-J~\cite{li2024generative} is fine-tuned on critiques generated by GPT4.
 CritiqueLLM~\cite{ke2023critiquellm} used an advanced prompting technique to elicit more fine-grained judgment from GPT4 by asking it to critique each response individually before combining the individual critiques into a fine-grained pair-wise comparison.

 In coding tasks, LLM judges are typically off-the-shelf models, though recent efforts have aimed to develop specialized coding judges.
 For example, AceCodeRM~\cite{AceCoder} is a point-wise discriminative LLM judge trained on the specially curated AceCoder-89K dataset, demonstrating strong potential in reinforcement learning and test-time scaling scenarios.
 Similarly, CriticGPT~\cite{mcaleese2024llm} is an LLM designed to detect bugs in code, trained via RLHF with a reward model that can assess bug severity.
 Despite these advancements, there remains a clear need for stronger and more comprehensive benchmarks to drive progress in LLM-based code judging.
-Existing LLM judge benchmarks~\cite{tan2025judgebench,liu2025rmbench} include a coding split, but these are typically small in scale and focus primarily on code generation.
-In coding-specific evaluations, recent work~\cite{zhao-etal-2025-codejudge} has also mainly concentrated on code generation tasks.
+General LLM-as-a-Judge benchmarks~\cite{tan2025judgebench,liu2025rmbench} include a coding split, but these are typically small in scale and focus primarily on code generation.
+In coding-specific evaluations, recent works~\cite{yang2025code0diting0,ficek2025scoring,zhou2025evaluating} have mainly focused on judging basic code generation tasks sourced from MBPP~\cite{austin2021program} and HumanEval~\cite{chen2021evaluating}, which feature limited algorithmic complexity.
 To address these limitations, we introduce CodeJudgeBench, which substantially advances the evaluation of LLM judges in coding by providing challenging data points across three critical tasks: code generation, code repair, and unit test generation.